Annistown Elementary School

 The following school highlights showcase how Annistown Elementary School is fulfilling Gwinnett County Public School's four strategic priorities of Empathy, Equity, Effectiveness, and Excellence.
 Visit the School Profile Dashboard to find more detailed data on our school.

-• Students in grades K–5 participated in Annistown's Dual Language Immersion (DLI) program, in which students spend half the day learning mathematics and science in Spanish and the other 50% learning language arts, social studies, and other subjects in English.
-Students start the program in kindergarten and continue their Spanish immersion experience each subsequent school year.
+- Students in grades K–5 participate in Annistown's Dual Language Immersion (DLI) program, where they spend half the day learning mathematics and science in Spanish and the other half learning language arts, social studies, and other subjects in English.
+They begin the program in kindergarten and continue their Spanish immersion experience each subsequent school year.

-• Annistown Elementary provides students with opportunities for enrichment and intervention through programs offered during the school day, before, after, and on Saturdays.
-Interventions included Early Intervention Program (EIP), Reading Recovery, English to Speakers of Other Languages (ESOL) services, and funding, Enrichment included Accelerated Math and Extended Learning Enrichment opportunities.
+- Annistown Elementary provides students with a variety of enrichment and intervention opportunities through programs offered during the school day, as well as before and after school.
+Interventions include the Early Intervention Program (EIP) and English to Speakers of Other Languages (ESOL) services.
+Enrichment includes Accelerated Math and Extended Learning opportunities.

-• Annistown Elementary hosted community events, including Family Luncheons, STEM (Science, Technology, Engineering, and Mathematics) Night, Literacy Night, and GMAS Parent Night strengthening home-school relationships.
-Over 200 parents joined the Annistown Lunch on the Lawn event.
-Parents and students engaged in opportunities to collaborate with peers and build relationships with other parents.
+- Annistown Elementary hosted community events such as Family Luncheons, STEM (Science, Technology, Engineering, and Mathematics) Night, Literacy Night, and GMAS Parent Night, which strengthened home-school relationships.
+Over 200 parents attended the Annistown Lunch on the Lawn event, where they engaged in opportunities to collaborate with peers and build relationships with other families.